 Although the term hide-bound is u...

-High-grade appendiceal mucinous neoplasms (HAMN) are rare mucinous tumours of the appendix showing high-grade cytologic atypia, c.f. low-grade appendiceal mucinous neoplasms (LAMN).
-The distinction between both LAMN and HAMN is done on a histologic ground and those tumours basically look the sam...
+High-grade appendiceal mucinous neoplasms (HAMN) are rare mucinous tumours of the appendix showing high-grade cytologic atypia, cf. low-grade appendiceal mucinous neoplasms (LAMN).
+The distinction between both LAMN and HAMN is done on histological grounds and these tumours look the same on imagi...

 E J Hinchey et al. 3 proposed a classification for acute diverticulitis, that has been variously adapted, and is useful not only in academia but also in outlining successive stages of severity.

 stage 1b: diverticulitis with pericolic or mesenteric abscess

 Hirschsprung disease is the most common cause of neonatal colonic obstruction (15-20%).
 It is commonly characterised by a short segment of colonic aganglionosis affecting term neonates, especially boys.

 Hirschsprung disease affects approximately 1:5000-8000 live births.
 In short ...

 Acquired immunodeficiency syndrome (AIDS) is an immunosuppressed state, caused by infection with the human immunodeficiency virus (HIV).
 It is characterised by opportunistic infections, neoplasms and neurological manifestations.

 According to the United Nations programme on HIV/AID...

 Gastrointestinal manifestations of AIDS are protean and can be broadly divided into opportunistic infections and tumours: